aridjayarecipes/cutesrecipes.web.app/content/post/2216-recipe-of-speedy-ume-plum-jam-pie.md

 - "Make cuts in the other half of the pastry, leaving space around the edges."
 - "Place it on top of the sheet covered with jam and seal the edges with a fork."
 - "Brush the beaten egg across the whole surface for an attractive finish."
-- "Bake for 15 minutes in the preheated oven, and it&#39;s done!"
+- "Bake for 15 minutes in the preheated oven, and it's done!"
 categories:
 - Recipe
 tags: